 Update:- In 2014 the new Surrey Wildlife Trust (SWT) Nature Reserve and SNCI at Priest Hill was opened, representing a huge gain for biodiversity in the Borough.
 The reserve was set up following negotiations between the Developer, EEBC and SWT and allowed for a small number of houses to be built on 'Green Belt' whilst protecting the vast majority of the land in perpetuity through the creation of the nature reserve which SWT have agreed to take on and manage.
 During 2018 SWT were granted planning permission for a new pond to enhance the reserve.
-Unfortunately, the Countryside Team volunteers were unable to assist as in previous years with scrub clearing, due to the redundancy of the site Ranger in early 2018.
-It is hoped that the Countryside Team volunteers can return soon.
+During 2019 Surrey Wildlife Trust held an away day for Trustees and staff using Priest Hill Nature Reserve as an example of what could be achieved by 'biodiversity net gain' approach being introduced nationwide in to the planning system via new Local Plans.